codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ```

-## Lets create a templates folder for out html
+## Create a templates folder for our HTML

-In flask, if we are going to have html files we typically store them in a folder called templates so flask can find it.
+In flask, if we are going to have HTML files we typically store them in a folder called templates so flask can find it.
 Create a folder called templates.
 It should look like below.

 ```
 ├── root folder